 Physician Without Cause Termination

 Every Physician Employment Agreement (Agreement) contains a without cause termination clause.
 Without cause termination allows either party to terminate the Agreement for any reason with some notice to the other party.
 60 to 90 days notice is the industry standard.
-So, if the physician refuses to accept the salary reduction, one option for the employer would be to simply exercise the without cause termination clause and terminate the Agreement.
+So, if the physician refuses to accept the salary decrease, one option for the employer would be to simply exercise the without-cause termination clause and terminate the Agreement.
 This is the likeliest scenario if the physician refuses to accept the salary reduction.

 Physicians who desire to stay with their current employer, but not accept a long-term salary reduction, can agree to an amendment.
-This amendment may contain a salary reduction for a limited period.
-This gives the employer short-term cost relief, but limits the amount of time the physician receives a reduced salary.
+This amendment may contain a salary decrease for a limited period.
+This gives the employer short-term cost relief but limits the amount of time the physician receives a reduced salary.

 Peer Pressure by other Medical Staff Members

-The final tactic utilized by employers is pressuring the physician into taking a salary reduction by using intimidation.
+The final tactic employers utilize is pressuring the physician into taking a salary reduction by intimidation.
 Employers tell the physician they’re a bad colleague if they refuse a pay cut when other physicians have agreed without trepidation.
-The appearance of being a “bad teammate” applies pressure to physicians who are reluctant to agree to a compensation reduction.
-This is an effective management tactic which each individual physician must consider.
+The appearance of being a “bad teammate” applies pressure to physicians who are reluctant to agree on reducing compensation.
+This is an effective management tactic that each individual physician must consider.

 Overall, there isn’t much a physician can do if their employer offers a unilateral compensation reduction if the employer if willing to terminate the Agreement.
-However, physicians who work in specialties difficult to staff or in undeserved areas difficult to attract new physicians have a much better likelihood of refusing a unilateral pay cut and may not be terminated.
+However, physicians who work in specialties that are difficult to staff or in underserved areas where it is difficult to attract new physicians have a much better likelihood of refusing a unilateral pay cut and may not be terminated.
 As with any physician contract negotiation, leverage is everything.